Ignore the Reddit-fueled spike, GameStop is actually still in trouble

 How is GameStop really doing?

 Not that great.
 According to its fiscal third-quarter earnings report from December, GameStop's sales declined 30% from the previous year.
-This comes during a pandemic, when the video game industry experienced months of increased revenue as Americans stayed home and played games because of lockdowns.
+And that was during a pandemic, when the video game industry experienced months of increased revenue as Americans stayed home and played games because of lockdowns.
 But sales at retail stores suffered due to locations closing or the limited flow of customers as a result of those same lockdowns.

-It also doesn't help that digital sales for games reached new heights during the pandemic.
+Meanwhile, digital sales for games reached new heights.
 Major publishers such as Sony, EA and Take-Two reported that digital purchases surpassed physical sales in 2020, according to Daniel Ahmad, an analyst at Niko Partners.
 Microsoft's Game Pass, which lets gamers access more than 100 games for $15 a month, hit 18 million subscribers, CEO Satya Nadella said on the company's second-quarter earnings conference call.

 Cloud gaming also grew in 2020.
 Microsoft's xCloud and Nvidia's Geforce Now launched last year, following Google's Stadia service, which came out in late 2019.
 These services let players stream games without the need for physical copies of games or even consoles.